EpsilonSolutions/netscaler-command-reference/docs/cmp/cmp/cmp.md

 Ratio of the compressible data received from the server to the compressed data sent to the client.

 <b>HTTP compression requests</b>
 Number of HTTP compression requests the NetScaler receives for which the response is successfully compressed.
-For example, after you enable compression and configure services, if you send requests to the NetScaler with the following header information: ?Accept-Encoding: gzip, deflate?, and NetScaler compresses the corresponding response, this counter is incremented.
+For example, after you enable compression and configure services, if you send HTTP requests to the NetScaler using a HTTP client that supports compression, and NetScaler compresses the corresponding response, this counter is incremented.

 <b>Compressible bytes received</b>
 Number of bytes that can be compressed, which the NetScaler receives from the server.
 This gives the content length of the response that the NetScaler receives from server.